cockroachdb/docs/v21.2/transactions.md

 ## Limit the number of rows written or read in a transaction

-You can configure cluster and sessions to limit the number of rows written or read in a transaction.
+You can limit the number of rows written or read in a transaction at the cluster or session level.
 This allows you configure CockroachDB to log or reject statements that could destabilize a cluster or violate application best practices.

 Use the [cluster](cluster-settings.html) and [session](set-vars.html) settings `sql.defaults.transaction_rows_written_log`,
 `sql.defaults.transaction_rows_written_err`, `sql.defaults.transaction_rows_read_log`, and